cognitedata/open-industrial-data/workshops/uni-hackathon/README.md

 - Run the notebook from start to finish, exploring the asset hierarchy and timeseries for the asset you chose in Part 2 (use <shift+enter> to step through the cells and run the code snippets).

 ## Part 4: Specialization hackathon
 Time to split into specializations!
-Build an engaging visualization in Operational Intelligence, or continue writing code!
+Either build an engaging visualization in Operational Intelligence, or continue writing code!

 ### Part 4a: Real time data visualization
 In your notebook from part 3, you generated a list of timeseries associated with your asset of choice.
-Let's liberate that data by creating an engaging visualization!
+Let's head back over to [Operational Intelligence](https://opint.cogniteapp.com/publicdata/infographics) and liberate that data by creating an engaging visualization!
-- Research your asset of choice
+- Research your asset of choice ([ABB Oil & Gas Production Handbook](https://library.e.abb.com/public/34d5b70e18f7d6c8c1257be500438ac3/Oil%20and%20gas%20production%20handbook%20ed3x0_web.pdf))
-- Draw a simplified representation or find a diagram
+- Draw a simplified representation or find a diagram online
-- Attach time series in the relevant locations
+- Create an infographic in OpInt.
+Be sure to select "Aker BP" when adding time series (tags).
+- Using the timeseries descriptions you loaded in `df_asset_children_timeseries` in your notebook from Part 3, identify and add time series to your infographic in the correct locations.
 - Publish your dashboard to the world!

 ### Part 4b: Data science